meesokim/opengl-tutorial-proofread/beginners-tutorials/tutorial-4-a-colored-cube/index.markdown

 tags: []
 ---

-Welcome for the 4rth tutorial !
-You will do the following :
+Welcome for the 4th tutorial!
+You will do the following:

 * Draw a cube instead of the boring triangle
 * Add some fancy colors